Imi Lichtenfeld: Development of Krav Maga

-In the late 1930s, anti-Semitic riots threatened the Jewish population of Bratislava in Europe.
+In the late 1930s, antisemitic riots threatened the Jewish population of Bratislava in Europe.
 Together with other Jewish boxers and wrestlers, Lichtenfeld helped to defend his Jewish neighborhood against fascist gangs.
 He quickly decided that sport has little in common with real combat and began developing a system of techniques for practical self-defense in life-threatening situations.

-In 1935, Lichtenfeld visited Mandatory Palestine with a team of Jewish wrestlers to participate in the Maccabiah Games but could not participate because of a broken rib that resulted from his training while en route.
+In 1935, Lichtenfeld visited Mandatory Palestine with a team of Jewish wrestlers to participate in the Maccabiah Games, but could not participate because of a broken rib that resulted from his training while en route.
 This led to the fundamental Krav Maga precept, 'do not get hurt while training.'
-Lichtenfeld returned to Czechoslovakia to face increasing anti-Semitic violence.
+Lichtenfeld returned to Czechoslovakia to face increasing antisemitic violence.
 Lichtenfeld organized a group of young Jews to protect his community.
 On the streets, he acquired hard-won experience and a crucial understanding of the differences between sport fighting and street fighting.
 He developed his fundamental self-defense principle: 'use natural movements and reactions' for defense, combined with an immediate and decisive counterattack.
 From this evolved the refined theory of 'simultaneous defense and attack' while 'never occupying two hands in the same defensive movement.'

 In 1940, Lichtenfeld fled the rise of Nazism in Slovakia, heading for Palestine on the Aliyah Bet vessel, Pencho, which shipwrecked on the Dodecanese Islands in the Aegean Sea.
 He reached Palestine in 1942 after serving with distinction in the British supervised Czechoslovak 11th Infantry Battalion in North Africa.
-The Haganah's leaders immediately recognized Lichtenfeld's fighting prowess and ingenuity.
-In 1944 Lichtenfeld began training fighters in his areas of expertise: physical fitness, swimming, wrestling, use of the knife, and defenses against knife attacks.
-During this period, Lichtenfeld trained several elite units of the Haganah and Palmach (striking force of the Haganah and forerunner of the special units of the IDF), including the Pal-yam, as well as groups of police officers.
+In 1944, Lichtenfeld began training Haganah fighters in his areas of expertise: physical fitness, swimming, wrestling, use of the knife, and defenses against knife attacks.
+During this period, he trained several elite units of the Haganah and Palmach (striking force of the Haganah and forerunner of the special units of the IDF), including the Pal-yam, as well as groups of police officers.
 In 1948, when the State of Israel was founded and the IDF was formed, Lichtenfeld became Chief Instructor for Physical Fitness and Krav Maga at the IDF School of Combat Fitness.
 He served in the IDF for about 20 years, during which time he developed and refined his unique method for self-defense and hand-to-hand combat.
-After he finished his active duty, Lichtenfeld began adapting and modifying Krav Maga to civilian needs.

-The method was formulated to suit everyone – man and woman, boy or girl, who might need it to save his or her life or survive an attack while sustaining minimal harm, whatever the background of the attack – criminal, nationalistic, or other.
-To disseminate his method, Lichtenfeld established two training centers, one in Tel Aviv and the other in Netanya.
+Lichtenfeld retired from the Israeli military in 1964.